ansys/pyoptislang/doc/source/user_guide/launch.rst

-    When instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` is started with argument ``shutdown_on_finished=False`` or connected to optiSLang server started with such setting, default behaviour is to terminate connection and keep optiSLang server running.
+    When instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` is started with argument ``shutdown_on_finished=False`` or connected to optiSLang server started with such setting, default behaviour is to close the connection and keep optiSLang server running.
-    In order to terminate optiSLang server, method :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` has to be used.
+    In order to stop optiSLang server, method :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` has to be used.

     .. code:: python